 Max: For each AOI sequence, counts the maximum of all the 29 values related.
 Average those 30 values as the ‘Max’ magnitude

-The experiment result shows that mean and max magnitude is better score-correlated than the mle magnitude.
+The experiment result shows that mean and max magnitudes are better score-correlated than the mle magnitude.
 In the following discussion, we select mean as the standard magnitude for LCS index.

 Robustness to AOI cluster algorithm